BGWEB08/QR-code-generator-with-HTML-CSS-and-JavaScript./README.md

 - **Input Field:** Enter a URL or website name in the provided input field.
 - **Generate QR Code:** Upon clicking the "Generate" button, the application creates a QR code corresponding to the entered URL or website name.
-- **Download Option:** You can download the generated QR code as an image file.

 ## Usage